leanneholmes/readingroom/README.md

 ### Executing program

-* How to run the program
+These instructions are for running the program locally.
 * Start the API server
 ```
 cd API